bitdancer/dinsd/doc/relational_python.rst

 however, provide runtime warning.
 I believe that dinsd observes the spirit of *TTM*, even if it doesn't conform to the letter.

 Python and dinds, then, separate the creation of a relation *object* (which has a type) from creating a reference to that object in a database (and therefore storing it as global, application independent state).
 As indicated, we will postpone the discussion of creating databases until later.
-When we do, however, we will see that the names referring to the persistent relations *are* typed, bringing Python-plus-dinsd that much closer to a real ``D``.
+When we do discuss them, however, we will see that the names referring to the persistent relations *are* typed, bringing Python-plus-dinsd that much closer to a real ``D``.

 For now, though, we will create relation objects in the namespace of this test document, where the names that point to them will not be typed, and they will not outlast the test run.
-(This association of a name with a non-persistent relation is in fact not dissimilar to what *Tutorial D* does with its ``WITH`` statement, just longer lasting...and as we will see eventually, Python-plus-dinsd has something *very* like the *Tutorial D* ``WITH`` statement).
+(This association of a name with a non-persistent relation is in fact not dissimilar to what *Tutorial D* does with its ``WITH`` statement, just longer lasting.)